Top 4 Law Schools In Alaska

 1. University Of Alaska Fairbanks

 The University of Alaska Fairbanks (UAF), established in 1917, is the flagship campus of the University of Alaska system.
 UAF, situated in Fairbanks, serves as a land, sea, and space grant institution.
 The university excels in research, particularly in Arctic and northern studies.
 UAF offers various degree programs, including legal and law studies.
+In the 2026 edition of Best Colleges, the University of Alaska Fairbanks is ranked No. #395-434 in National Universities.
+It’s also ranked No. #433 in Top Performers on Social Mobility.
+The university is recognized as one of the top law schools in Alaska.

 The University of Alaska Fairbanks, originally opened as the Alaska Agricultural College and School of Mines in 1922, became the University of Alaska in 1935.
 The University of Alaska Fairbanks, renamed in 1975, is situated on the ancestral lands of the Dena people of the lower Tanana River.
 The university played a pivotal role during World War II and the statehood movement of the 1950s, known among law schools in Alaska.
 The University of Alaska Fairbanks (UAF) holds a strong academic reputation, particularly in natural sciences, engineering, and physics.
-The law school in Alaska is highly regarded for the institution’s research output in materials science, aerospace engineering, and astrophysics.
-UAF ranks #323 in the United States, #359 in North America, and #1 of 6 in Alaska.
-The university boasts 21,799 scientific papers and 738,627 citations, covering diverse research fields.
+The university in Alaska is highly regarded for its research output in materials science, aerospace engineering, and astrophysics.
+The University of Alaska Fairbanks enrolls about 6,800 students, including 5,000 undergraduates and 1,800 graduate students.

-UAF maintains a student-to-faculty ratio of approximately 23:1, supporting personalized and interactive learning experiences.
-The law school in Alaska benefits from the favorable ratio, allowing close interaction with faculty members.
+The University of Alaska Fairbanks has an acceptance rate of 67%, making it a moderately selective institution.
+Admitted students typically have an average GPA of around 3.28.
+UAF maintains a student-to-faculty ratio of approximately 12:1, supporting personalized and interactive learning experiences.
+The institution in Alaska benefits from the favorable ratio, allowing close interaction with faculty members.
 The environment fosters academic success and student engagement.
 UAF’s commitment to maintaining a low ratio enhances the educational experience, promoting strong student-faculty relationships.
 Tuition fees at the University of Alaska Fairbanks vary based on residency and level of study.
-The semester cost is approximately $6,240 for in-state tuition and $19,824 for out-of-state tuition for undergraduate students.
-UAF charges around $2,000 for books and $10,650 for on-campus room and board.
-The university’s total cost of attendance is $37,332, with a net average cost of $9,450.
-UAF remains affordable while offering a wide range of academic programs.
+The school’s in-state tuition and fees are $8,640; out-of-state tuition and fees are $22,752.
+The average net price for federal loan recipients is $8,529.UAF remains affordable while offering a wide range of academic programs.

 UAF offers various financial aid options, including scholarships and grants, to help manage the cost of education.
-The law school in Alaska supports high-achieving students from Alaska through programs like the UA Scholars Award.
+The school in Alaska supports high-achieving students from Alaska through programs like the UA Scholars Award.
 Financial aid availability at UAF ensures that 100% of students receive support, with an average aid package of $8,704.
 The commitment to affordability promotes academic success and accessibility.
 UAF’s main campus spans 2,250 acres, featuring scenic landscapes, two lakes, and extensive walking trails in Fairbanks, Alaska.
-The law school in Alaska benefits from the unique setting, offering ample opportunities for outdoor activities and research.
+The school benefits from the unique setting, offering ample opportunities for outdoor activities and research.
 UAF’s location enhances the institution’s focus on environmental science and marine biology.
 The campus provides a dynamic and enriching environment for students.

 2. University Of Alaska Anchorage

 The University of Alaska Anchorage (UAA) is a public university located in Anchorage, Alaska.
 The university offers a wide range of academic programs across multiple campuses in Southcentral Alaska.
-UAA provides diverse educational opportunities for around 17,000 students known among law schools in Alaska.
+UAA has a total undergraduate enrollment of 9,965 (fall 2024).
 The university’s strong research programs, particularly in Arctic and environmental studies, are highly regarded.
-The University of Alaska Anchorage offers over 200 programs, including certificates, associate, Bachelor’s, Master’s, and Doctoral degrees.
+The University of Alaska Anchorage offers over 200 programs, including certificates, associate’s, Bachelor’s, Master’s, and Doctoral degrees.
 UAA’s open-access policy makes higher education accessible to a broad student population known among law schools in Alaska.
-The university ranks #421 in the United States and #465 in North America for law, serving as a cornerstone in Alaska’s educational landscape.
+In the 2026 edition of Best Colleges, the University of Alaska Anchorage is ranked No. #72 in Regional Universities West.
+It’s also ranked No. #38 in Top Public Schools.
+The University of Alaska Anchorage has an acceptance rate of 60%.

 The University of Alaska Anchorage traces the institution’s origins to 1954 with the establishment of Anchorage Community College (ACC).
 The institution grew significantly, initially offering evening classes to 414 students at Elmendorf Air Force Base.
 The University of Alaska Anchorage was restructured in 1987 to become part of the broader University of Alaska system.
 UAA celebrates over 50 years of public higher education in Southcentral Alaska and is recognized among law schools in Alaska.
 The University is a public institution known for its strong focus on applied research.
 The law school in Alaska excels in health, engineering, and physical and social sciences.
 UAA offers undergraduate, graduate, and doctoral programs, emphasizing practical, career-oriented education.
-The university ranks 851st in the U.S., 3270th globally, and is in the top 50% across 66 research topics.
-UAA ranks #421 in the United States, #465 in North America, and #3 of 6 in Alaska for law.

-UAA maintains a student-to-faculty ratio of 26:1, promoting a supportive and interactive learning environment.
-The law school in Alaska facilitates personalized attention and better academic engagement through the ratio, enhancing the educational experience.
+UAA maintains a student-to-faculty ratio of 11:1, promoting a supportive and interactive learning environment.
+The school facilitates personalized attention and better academic engagement through the ratio, enhancing the educational experience.
 The ratio contributes to strong relationships between students and professors, fostering academic success.
 UAA’s commitment to small class sizes benefits the institution’s diverse student body.
 Tuition fees at the University of Alaska Anchorage vary by program.
-The semester cost is approximately $6,192 for in-state tuition and $19,776 for out-of-state tuition for undergraduate students.
-UAA charges around $600 for books and $12,662 for on-campus room and board.
-The total cost of attendance is $42,919, with a net average cost of $15,609.
-UAA remains affordable while offering a wide range of academic programs and support for students pursuing legal education known among law schools in Alaska.
+The University of Alaska Anchorage follows a test-blind admissions policy, focusing on applicants’ academic performance rather than standardized test scores.
+For 2025–26, in-state tuition and fees are $9,810, while out-of-state students pay $27,810.
+Food and housing costs average $14,744, and the typical need-based aid package awarded is about $14,746.
+UAA remains affordable while offering a wide range of academic programs and support for students pursuing legal education, known among law schools in Alaska.

-Financial aid at the University of Alaska Anchorage helps offset the cost of attendance, with 92% of students receiving aid.
-The law school in Alaska offers an average financial aid package of $8,929 per student.
 The substantial support reduces the financial burden on students and their families.

 UAA promotes academic success and retention by providing financial aid, demonstrating the institution’s commitment to affordability and accessibility.
 The University of Alaska Anchorage is located in Anchorage, Alaska, known for the institution’s stunning natural surroundings and vibrant community life.
 The law school in Alaska benefits from the city’s blend of urban convenience and access to outdoor recreational activities.
-Anchorage provides students a dynamic and enriching environment, enhancing their educational experience.
+Anchorage provides students with a dynamic and enriching environment, enhancing their educational experience.
 UAA’s location supports the institution’s focus on practical learning and community engagement.

 UAA offers a variety of online programs at the undergraduate and graduate levels, providing flexibility for students.
 The law school in Alaska makes it easier for students to balance their studies with other commitments through 53 available distance learning programs.
 Majors available online include Accounting, Architectural Engineering Technologies/Technicians, American Indian/Native American Studies, Child Care Provider/Assistant, and Construction Management.
 The online programs ensure remote access to quality education.
 The University of Alaska Anchorage offers study-abroad opportunities, allowing students to gain international experience and broaden their perspectives.
 The law school in Alaska enhances students’ academic and personal growth by exposing them to different cultures and educational systems.
 Study abroad programs at UAA are designed to foster a global outlook and provide unique learning experiences.
 The international exposure benefits students’ overall education.
 UAA is committed to maintaining a safe and secure campus environment and providing various resources and services.
 The law school in Alaska ensures student safety through campus security, emergency response systems, and safety awareness programs.
 UAA’s dedication to campus safety contributes to a supportive and secure learning environment.
 The university enhances the overall student experience and well-being by prioritizing safety.